usnistgov/BF/content/en/Info/Approach/Why BF.md

 ## Repository Problems

 CWE and CVE are widely used, but maybe difficult to use for comprehensive labeling of vulnerabilities.
-Thier descritions are in natural English language; they are not formal and may be imprecise or luck unclear causality.
+Their descriptions are in natural English language; they are not formal and may be imprecise or luck unclear causality.
 CWE also has gaps and overlaps in coverage.

 *   The following is an example of an imprecise CWE definition.